-The legal ownership of assets held within the LCIV is with the depository which is currently Northern Trust, with the beneficial ownership of the assets remaining with the Fund; the LCIV is the Fund manager.
+The legal ownership of assets held within the London CIV is with the depository which is currently Northern Trust, with the beneficial ownership of the assets remaining with the Fund; the London CIV is the Fund manager.

-The governance structure of the LCIV has been designed to ensure that there are both formal and informal routes to engage with the investing Funds both as shareholders and investors, making the LCIV accountable at both levels.
-Governance is achieved through the Shareholder Committee, comprising nominated Member representatives from investing Funds within the pool; including the Chairman of the London Borough of Hillingdon Pensions Committee, Councillor Goddard.
+The governance structure of the London CIV has been designed to ensure that there are both formal and informal routes to engage with the other London boroughs both as shareholders and investors, making the London CIV accountable at both levels.
+Governance is achieved through the Shareholder Committee, comprising nominated Member representatives from boroughs within the pool; including the Chairman of the London Borough of Hillingdon Pensions Committee.